Denti-Cal website: http://www.denti-cal.ca.gov/WSI/Prov.jsp?fname=EDI. EDI Support: (916) 853-7373.

 If a Service Office Number must be sent in order to supplement an NPI, then enter that number at the bottom of the Provider Edit window, with a type of SiteNumber.
 That number will be sent in loop 2010BB with a qualifier of LU.

-For the test cases below, make sure to use data from real patients and real insurance plans to make testing easier.
+For test cases, use data from real patients and real insurance plans to make testing easier.
 The claims used for testing should be fake claims, because they will not be adjudicated.

 Manually enter two test patients into a blank Open Dental database as follows: